Physics and Mathematics

 Since I was a child I have been highly interested in theoretical physics and the application of mathematics to the real world.
 This page has a collection of various problems I have modelled using physics and mathematics.

-This project for the University of Waterloo Institute of Quantum Computing (IQC) focuses on implementing and comparing classical algorithms with the Quantum Approximate Optimization Algorithm (QAOA) using the Maxcut algorithm for solving the Traveling Salesman Problem (TSP).
+This project, created for the University of Waterloo’s IQC and EPFL Quantum Sustainability course, compares classical algorithms with the Quantum Approximate Optimization Algorithm (QAOA) using a MaxCut formulation of the Traveling Salesman Problem (TSP) to explore quantum-enhanced route optimization and energy-efficient computation.

 Measuring the Wettability of Different Ferrofluid